AllediaWordPress/Gator-Forms/readme.txt

 * First release

 == Upgrade Notice ==

+= 2.0.0 =
+New version with redesingned CSS structure.
+After upgrade FREE version you will lost predefined styles, but you will get many other options form PRO version, like layouts.
+After upgrade PRO version you will get new pretty themes and customizer.

 = 1.0.4 =
 To update PRO version download it from Perfect-Web.co website and upload by FTP.
 After this upadte you will be able to automatically update PRO version from your WordPress dashbord.